FAQ: How do I synchronise more than one copy of RadioDJ to the same database?

 Its not particularly hard to do.

-We don’t recommend doing this using a “root” account on your MySQL server though.
+We don’t recommend doing this using a root user account on your MySQL server though.

 You can find out how to create a new SQL user Here

-We connect to the MySQL server using the database setup tool and point to the machine running MariaDB (e.g: 192.168.0.10)
+We connect to the MariaDB server using the database setup tool and point that to IP of the PI running the MariaDB database (e.g: 192.168.0.10)

-You can find the local IP of the machine by logging into your router admin.
+You can find the local IP of the machine running the database by logging into your router admin.

-Then we make sure the songs have the same paths on every machine running RadioDJ (e.g: C:\Music)
+Then we make sure the songs have the same paths on every machine running RadioDJ (e.g: F:\Music)

-We took a database back up from one machine and restored that backup on all machines so the songs/categories/events were synced etc…
+We took a database back up from one machine and restored that backup on the PI so the songs/categories/events were synced etc…

-If you require more than 1 copy of RadioDJ to be online at one time create a separate database for those instances.
+If you require more than 1 copy of RadioDJ to be online at one time create separate databases for those instances.

-I hope people find this post easy to understand, It is as easy as it looks to network different copies of RadioDJ to one database.
+We hope people find this post easy to understand, It’s not that hard to network different copies of RadioDJ to one database.

 Last updated on: 11th August 2019